karelz/karelz.github.io/_includes/networking_resources.md

 The notes are more for demonstrating **what kind of knowledge you will be expected to gain in first 6-12 months on the job as dev on BCL/Networking team**.

 The resources are sorted by order of usefulness - the 3rd book is already very niche and you can skip it.
-However, some basic info from entries #4 and #5 can give you idea where the area will go (QUIC, HTTP/3 and beyond).
+However, some basic info from entries #4 and #5 can give you idea about our latest investments into QUIC, and HTTP/3.